shijithss/PTWebApi/README.md

 5)	Controller for Web API has http methods for Create and Get operations.
 Create actions will import the tables based on the model defined and save this to CommandDB.
 Mediatr Notifications publish events asynchronously to create the Query records in the Query Database.

 5)	ReadDB has projections/tables to read the Get queries.
 Used Viewmodel to customize data based on the requirements for data.
 For example UserTodosViewModel, UserPostsViewModel, PostViewModel based on the requirements for Console application 1 and 2.

+6) Console application will call this API and respective Post or Get method and the response is given and console output.

+7) Deployment of this Rest API done through docker images.
+Dockerized the API and the images of service and DB and configured in the docker compose file.
+Jenkins pipeline is used build and publish the images to Dockerhub.

 Each of the approaches are further discussed in details the following sections:

 Microservice Design